 Firstly you will need to create your chart of accounts file and then you will upload your chart of accounts file into A2X.

-You can export a sample accounts file from within A2X:
+You can begin by exporting a sample accounts file from within A2X.

 Select your bank account where Amazon deposits your settlements, your credit card where Amazon charges any amounts owed and an asset account that can hold your month-end pending payout.